Does affordable housing depreciate nearby property values?

 BAKERSFIELD, Calif.
-(KGET) — Recently, inflation has hit all-time highs.
-While prices at grocery stores and gas stations have most of us tightening our purse strings, it’s the rapidly increasing housing costs that will have the most repercussions on the working class.
+(KGET) — While prices at grocery stores and gas stations have most of us tightening our purse strings as inflation hits record highs, it’s the rapidly increasing housing costs that will have the most repercussions on the working class.

-To combat the issue, the City of Bakersfield launched an initiative to create new policies, programs, tools and partnerships to develop and preserve affordable homes.
+To combat the issue, many advocate for the development of more affordable housing.
 But Deirdre Pfeiffer – a professor at Arizona State University for the School of Geographical Sciences & Urban Planning – said not everyone is on board with new affordable housing developments.

 “Homeowners typically have a lot of their wealth packaged up in their homes.
 They are worried about losing their wealth, so they are highly risk averse when it comes to changes to the environment around their home,” she said.